rmcwhae/russellmcwhae.ca/content/journal/2022-year-in-review.md

 Owing to the geography of living at the bottom of a valley with 2000-plus-meter relief to nearby mountain summits, the trend for trails in Revelstoke is to be anything but flat.
 Gradual uphills on switchbacking forestry roads are often followed by direct, steep descents.

 Having never owned kneepads before, I finally bought a set this summer.
-They are considered essential for the bike park and gravity trails where a fall could hurt.
+They are essential for the bike park and gravity trails where a fall could hurt.
 Fortunately, I had no memorable wipeouts this season, but safety gear like kneepads can prevent or minimize nasty injuries, especially when it comes to riding technical features like rock slabs.

 On longer, steeper rock slabs, you cannot stop in the middle due to lack of traction, only manage your speed and steer.
 While this sounds intimidatingly committing, it becomes manageable with practice.
 I have gotten much more comfortable riding such features, learning to control my speed and maintain balance.